 Canada signs deals with Pfizer, Moderna for experimental COVID-19 vaccines

-Procurement Minister Anita Anand also told a news conference that Ottawa was negotiating with other potential domestic and international vaccine suppliers but did not give details.
-There are no approved vaccines for COVID-19, the illness caused by the new coronavirus, but 19 vaccines are being tested in humans around the world.
+There are no approved vaccines for COVID-19, but 19 vaccines are being tested in humans around the world.
+"We all want a silver bullet but unfortunately that's not the case," Anand told a news conference.
+Other measures would be needed, such as buying more protective equipment and investing in medicines to alleviate the symptoms of sufferers.

-Moderna will provide its mRNA-1273 vaccine candidate, she said.
-Pfizer - which is working with German biotech firm BioNTech SE - said separately it planned deliveries of the BNT162 mRNA-based vaccine candidate over the course of 2021.
+Moderna will provide its mRNA-1273 vaccine candidate.
+Pfizer - working with German biotech firm BioNTech SE - said separately it planned deliveries of the BNT162 mRNA-based vaccine candidate over the course of 2021.
 All potential vaccines will require Health Canada regulatory approval, Anand said, adding that her ministry was procuring the equipment supplies needed to perform the final manufacturing and packaging stages of vaccine production in Canada.

+Anand described the Pfizer and Moderna experimental vaccines as "very promising" but noted much work remained.
+"Any potential vaccine candidate will take time to develop, properly test, mass manufacture and properly distribute," she said, declining to say how much the deals were worth.

+Separately, Moderna said smaller volume agreements had been priced in the range of $32 U.S. to $37 per dose while larger volume agreements would be priced lower.
+Innovation Minister Navdeep Bains said Ottawa was investing C$56 million ($42 million) to support clinical trials by VBI Vaccines Inc. Canada said in April it would spend C$1.1 billion to bolster vaccine research, clinical trials and national testing. ($1=1.3247 Canadian dollars)

 - READ MORE ON: